Beauty4

-Beauty4 was a Taiwanese girl group made up of singers Anji Clubb, Belinda Cheng, Ayesha Adamo, and Djavan Lin.
-The group was known for their sexy style and energetic, self-confident attitude, and was often compared to the UK's Spice Girls in the media.
+Beauty4 was a Taiwanese girl group consisting of Anji Clubb, Belinda Cheng, Ayesha Adamo, and Djavan Lin.
+The group was active in the early 2000s and released music through EMI Taiwan.

-The Group's History
+History

-Beauty4 was created by Corbett Wall.
-On November 22, 2000, Beauty4 released their self-titled debut album on EMI Records Taiwan, their first single, “Ai Ai Ai” (Love Love Love), already having received attention as the closing song of the popular evening soap Ling-Lan.
-The song was so popular, in fact, that it soon bumped a song by the more well-known Wang Fei out of the opening position for the show.
+Beauty4 was established by Corbett Wall.
+On November 22, 2000, the group released its self-titled debut album through EMI Records Taiwan.
+The lead single, "Ai Ai Ai" (Love Love Love), served as the closing theme for the television series Ling-Lan; it was later moved to the series' opening position, replacing a track by Faye Wong.

-During promotion of their album, Beauty4 performed before tens of thousands, sharing the stage with many recognized artists, including their "brother" group B.A.D. (also on EMI), May Day, Karen Mok, and one of their favorite Mandarin bands, Sticky Rice.
-They even performed a concert with the Canadian band The Moffatts, whose popular song "Bang Bang Boom" was re-made by Beauty4 in Mandarin.
-Beauty4's songs made the Top 20 video countdowns on Channel V and MTV in Taiwan.
-Their album was also released in mainland China, although two of their songs, "Gay Guy", penned by Cheng in a combination of English, Mandarin, and Taiwanese and lamented how all the cute boys she meets turn out to be gay, and "San Gu Liu Pau," were banned.
+During the promotional cycle for the album, Beauty4 performed at events alongside artists such as B.A.D., May Day, Karen Mok, and Sticky Rice.
+The group also performed with the Canadian band The Moffatts and recorded a Mandarin cover of their song "Bang Bang Boom".
+Beauty4's music videos appeared on the Top 20 countdowns of Channel V and MTV Taiwan.
+While the album was released in mainland China, the tracks "Gay Guy" and "San Gu Liu Pau" were banned by regional authorities.

-The group was also booked for many endorsements and commercials, including full commercial and print campaigns for the Jian Fu San amusement park and Bao Dao Mei Mei watch company.
-Cheng also became known for her acting skills, playing the role of mean girl Bai-He in the international Chinese hit and evening soap Meteor Garden.
-Ayesha, Anji and Djavan also appeared on the show in cameo roles as girlfriends of the show's stars.
-Anji later appeared in the role of Maria on Yamada Tarō Monogatari, another Chinese soap.
+The group participated in several commercial endorsements, including campaigns for the Jian Fu San amusement park and Bao Dao Mei Mei.
+Member Cheng portrayed the character Bai-He in the television series Meteor Garden, while Ayesha, Anji, and Djavan appeared in cameo roles.
+Anji later played the role of Maria in Yamada Tarō Monogatari.